LeonJinC/defect_detect/README.md

 The traditional defect detection method based on edge detection is difficult to enhance the subtle and complicated defects.

-Using 360бу dynamic lighting solutions for detection and edge detector based on the Hessian matrix of image preprocessing,
+Using 360 degrees dynamic lighting solutions for detection and edge detector based on the Hessian matrix of image preprocessing,

 threshold in sequence image, the minimum target defects outsourcing rectangular two-dimensional point sets modeling object,